vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/128_rAjA/_index.md

 +++
 ## Comment
 Except the third verse, this hymn occurs also in Pāipp. xix.
-Besides the ceremony reported under vs. 1, Kāuç. has the hymn (50.
+Besides the ceremony reported under vs. 1, Kāuś. has the hymn (50.
 13) in a general rite for good fortune, with vi.
 1, 3-7, 59, etc. etc.; and also, in the chapter of portents (100.
 3), in an expiatory ceremony on occasion of an eclipse of the moon (somagrahaṇa, comm.); vs. 3, too, is specially quoted in the aṣṭakā ceremony (138.
 8), as accompanying a nineteenth [oblation?].

 ## Translations